ShyFoo/Nemesis/README.md

     <img src="./figures/low_norm_effect_explanation2.jpg" alt="Explanation 2" style="width: 49%">
 </div>

+From the left figure,
+it is apparent that the norms of soft prompts in CoOp first increase and then level off, while test accuracy falls into degradation as norms slowly flatten out.
+By performing corruption operations that decrease the norms of prompt vectors, the last green circle may be pushed away from the degradation area and get closer to those small green circles that demonstrate superior performance.

-From the left figure, we observe a distinct norm variation pattern in CoOp+Nemesis (ours) that differs from CoOp.
+From the right figure,
+we observe a distinct norm variation pattern in CoOp+Nemesis (ours) that differs from CoOp.
 This pattern demonstrates an initial increase in norms, followed by a subsequent decrease, and eventually reaching a stable state.
 Furthermore, the test accuracy exhibits a consistent upward trend before reaching a plateau, whereas a declining trend is observed in CoOp.

 This implies that our method can delay the time point where soft prompts tend to plateau during the learning process, thereby reducing the probability of learning degradation.